bonomali/edgemicro-auth/README.md

 Contained within the 'microgateway' is one entry called 'publicKey' with the RSA public key and one entry called 'privateKey' with one entry called 'privateKey'

+### JWT implementation
+This project uses the JWT implementation from [here](https://github.com/apigee/iloveapis2015-jwt-jwe-jws).
+Many thanks to Dino Chiesa for providing the JWT implementation.

 ### Customizations

 #### How do I set custom expiry?